Hand in hand with Indigenous Communities

 Catholic Mission is committed to working hand-in-hand with Aboriginal and Torres Straits Islander peoples, by creating pathways of understanding and collaboration.
 With synodality as a critical principle to our approach, we aim to create a space where we all stand united.
-You will find on this page some resources including facilitation guides, Dean Parkin’s keynote address at our recent Mission Conference, examples of our work with Aboriginal and Torres Strait Islanders peoples, our Reconciliation Action Plan and our Statement on the Uluru Statement from the Heart and the Voice to Parliament.
+You will find on this page some resources including our Reconciliation Action Plan, information on the Uluru Statement from the Heart, and Dean Parkin’s keynote address at our 2023 Mission Conference.

 Our Reconciliation Action Plan (RAP)